BiteDasher/rvrspkg/README.md

 # rvrspkg
-Creates a package for Linux using the already installed package and its binary files
+Creates a package for Arch Linux using the already installed package and its binary files

 ## Usage:
 rvrspkg PKGNAME